google/WebFundamentals/src/content/en/updates/2019/05/desynchronized.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: The desynchronized hint invokes bypasses the DOM to eliminate the latency caused by using the renderer compositor queue.
+description: Stylus-based drawing applications built for the web suffer from latency issues because a web page has to synchronize graphics updates with the DOM.
+The desynchronized hint for contexts bypasses the DOM to eliminate the latency.

 {# wf_updated_on: 2019-05-02 #}
 {# wf_published_on: 2019-05-02 #}
 {# wf_tags: chrome75 #}
 {# wf_featured_image: /web/updates/images/2019/05/latency.png #}
-{# wf_featured_snippet: The desynchronized hint invokes bypasses the DOM to eliminate the latency caused by using the renderer compositor queue. #}
+{# wf_featured_snippet: Stylus-based drawing applications built for the web suffer from latency issues because a web page has to synchronize graphics updates with the DOM.
+The desynchronized hint for contexts bypasses the DOM to eliminate the latency. #}
 {# wf_blink_components: Blink>Canvas #}

 # Low-latency rendering with the desynchronized hint {: .page-title }